KeyanSong/431-2018/slides/class06/README.md

     - When we have grades for other Homeworks, they will appear in new tabs of the same sheet.
     - HW 1 grades were excellent, as we'd expected, with the modal grade being 100/100.
     - We anticipate that grades on HW1 and HW2 will be generally stronger than the grades on the later Homework.
-2. Thanks to those of you who completed the Minute Paper After Class 5 - please visit http://bit.ly/431-2018-minute05-response for my general responses.
-We'll discuss those in class today.
+2. Thanks to those of you who completed the **Minute Paper After Class 5** - please visit http://bit.ly/431-2018-minute05-response for my general responses, plus I sent some responses individually via email.
-3. There are some issues with dead links to materials from Duke and from Vanderbilt in Section 2.2.1.2 of the Project Instructions.
-I'll get that fixed as soon as I can, probably Friday.
+3. There are some issues with dead links to materials from Duke and from Vanderbilt in Section 2.2.1.2 of the **Project Instructions**.
+I'll get that fixed as soon as I can, maybe Friday.
 For now, this looks like the [right link for Duke](https://sites.duke.edu/urgws/files/2014/02/Research-Questions_WS-handout.pdf), and the [right link for Vanderbilt](https://www.vanderbilt.edu/writing/wp-content/uploads/sites/164/2016/10/Formulating-Your-Research-Question.pdf).
-More material on the Project Instructions will be in place on Tuesday, I hope.
-Everything will be up before we start work on the Project on 2018-09-25.
+More material on the [Project Instructions](https://thomaselove.github.io/431-2018-project/) will be in place on Tuesday, I hope.
+I can promise that everything will be up before we start work on the Project on 2018-09-25.
 4. You may be interested in becoming a [student member of the American Statistical Association](http://www.amstat.org/asa/education/Statistics-Students.aspx).
 It's been a great organization for me, and if you're looking into statistics or a related field as a career, you should definitely consider this seriously.
 The student rate is $25 per year, and some departments have occasionally sponsored their students as well.
 To join, [visit this link](https://www.amstat.org/ASA/JoinRenew/JoinMemberType.aspx?membertype=IREG&utm_source=informz&utm_medium=email&utm_campaign=asa&_zs=XgXOe1&_zl=gJ095).
 5. There is a brand new course on [Datacamp](https://www.datacamp.com) called **Working with Data in the Tidyverse**, by Alison Hill.
 This looks great.
 Also worth considering are the **Categorical Data in the Tidyverse** and **Working with Dates and Times in R** courses, which I'll add to the recommended list of courses in the [Datacamp section of our Syllabus](https://thomaselove.github.io/2018-431-syllabus/datacamp.html) as soon I can.